Journal

 Preserving The External Facade

 Maintaining the building’s external facade was also a crucial aspect of the design, with Lee keen to preserve its historical integrity.
-“The attention to detail and empathy with the building were very important to us,” she said.
+“The attention to detail and empathy with the building were very important to us” she said.

 To bring her vision to life, Coldwells Build colour and heritage matched the green panelled front doors and sourced replica sash and case windows.
 Original Welsh roof slates were stripped, cleaned and incorporated into the new roof, while an historic rose bush, planted at the entrance by previous owners, was carefully conserved throughout the building works.